 They were the perfect late night snack for my Netflix binge.
 The crunch was there – and more surprisingly the flavor was much more bold than plain old tater tots.

-Of course they were super delicious with ketchup, but these tasty broccoli tots didn’t actually need it.
+Of course they were super delicious dipped in ketchup.
+But it must be said that these tasty broccoli tots didn’t actually need it.

 And after polishing off a plate on my own, I found myself extremely glad that I’d snacked on healthy baked broccoli instead of deep fried potatoes.
 It had been too late in the evening to be eating tater tots anyway!